timescale/docs.timescale.com-content/using-timescaledb/compression.md

 # Compression

->:WARNING: Compression is not available when using TimescaleDB on PostgreSQL 9.6.

 As of version 1.5, TimescaleDB supports the ability to natively compress data.
 This functionality does not require the use of any specific file system or external software, and as you will see, it is simple to set up and configure by the user.